-In addition to the regular events, the Council will endeavour to mark significant occasions appropriately, taking into account the benefit to the community and costs, for example the 75th Anniversary of VE Day.
+In addition to the regular events, the Council will endeavour to mark significant occasions appropriately, taking into account the benefit to the community and costs.

 Equally the Council works with other local organisations and attends events such as Remembrance Day and Edwardian Evening in an official capacity.